House of Zili

-The House of Zili (also spelled Zyli, Zyly, Zilly) was a patrician family of merchants from St. Gallen, attested from the 14th century and, by the 15th century, the wealthiest in the city thanks to the linen trade.
+The House of Zili (also spelled Zyli, Zyly, Zilly) was a ruling patrician family of merchants from St. Gallen, attested from the 14th century and, by the 15th century, the wealthiest in the city thanks to the linen trade.
 The family became extinct in the 19th century.
 During the 16th and early 17th centuries, the Zili established economic and marital alliances with the leading ruling families of St. Gallen (von Watt, Grübel, Zollikofer, Wirth, and Rietmann) as well as with urban elites in southern Germany.

 History

 With Heinrich Zili (mentioned in 1467), a member of the tailors’ guild, the family gained access to the office of mayor of St. Gallen for the first time in 1485.
 Heinrich also held the posts of bailiff of Steinach and Sax-Forstegg, supported the policies of Ulrich Varnbüler, and commanded the St. Gallen troops during the sack of the Rorschach monastery (1489) and the St. Gallen War (1490).

 In 1559 Jakob Zili founded a trading company with his sons, after having been a partner (from 1519) with his brother-in-law Georg Zollikofer.
 Jakob chaired the Notenstein Society and held various civic offices, including mayor of the city (1546–1550) and member of the Small Council (from 1551).
 Under his leadership, the family consolidated its economic and social prestige.

 Alongside the merchants, some members distinguished themselves as theologians.
 Anton Zili (1494–1571) and Dominik Zili promoted the Reformation in St. Gallen: Anton, a schoolmaster and later preacher at the church of St. Lawrence, was a spokesman of the Zwinglian Reformation in the religious disputations of Baden, Bern, and Basel, and in 1533 published the first collection of Swiss Reformed hymns.

 From the late 16th century, the family reduced its political involvement, preferring military and diplomatic roles.
 Several members led the Notenstein Society, acquired country estates in the St. Gallen Rhine Valley, and adopted an aristocratic lifestyle.
 The decline of the linen industry in the first half of the 17th century also affected the family, which in 1657 withdrew from the Notenstein Society.